-Far off in the distance we could see the attraction that had drawn this crowd.
+Far off in the distance we saw the attraction that had drawn this crowd.
 A full sized grizzly was in the field.
-Most of the time he was well hidden by the high grass but every now and then he would look up and once he even stretched up on his hind legs (of course – we missed that perfect shot!).
+Most of the time he was well hidden by the high grass.
+But every now and then he would look up.
+And once he even stretched up on his hind legs (of course – we missed that perfect shot!).

 More Than Geysers in Yellowstone – Canyons and Falls

 Crossing onto the south loop we went off in the direction of the Old Faithful.
-All along the south loop we could see geysers – in the fields, in the water and up the rocks.
+All along the south loop we saw geysers – in the fields, in the water and up the rocks.
 Make sure and stop to admire the wide variety of geysers in the park that show the water and steam being spewed from the earth.

-Luckily Craig Pass was still open so we were able to continue moving without backtracking towards the south exit.
+Luckily Craig Pass was still open.
+So we were able to continue moving without backtracking towards the south exit.
 Since we did not do the full figure 8 of the north and south loops, we did miss seeing the full majesty of Yellowstone Lake on this trip.

 The Grand Tetons Towered High

 Exiting Yellowstone Park, we kept driving south and soon entered the Grand Teton Park.
 It was now late afternoon and it had been a long and exciting day.
 We knew we would not be giving this national park the attention it deserved.
-Detouring off the main route, we found the scenic route that would give us great views of Jackson Lake and the majestic Grand Teton mountain range.
+Detouring off the main route, we found the scenic route that gave us great views of Jackson Lake and the majestic Grand Teton mountain range.

 Our tour for the day closed with a great display of fall colour!

 We enjoyed our long day travelling through Yellowstone and Grand Teton National Parks.
-We were so amazed to find more than geysers in Yellowstone and I am sure we only scratched the surface!
+We were so amazed to find more than geysers in Yellowstone.
+And I am sure we only scratched the surface!